 The problems with New Jersey politicians and corruption are bad enough to drive some to the desperate and dubious notion that all political candidates and officeholders submit to lie-detector tests.

 The Associated Press reports:

-TRENTON, N.J. - A political consultant proposed a last-ditch effort to lawmakers Monday to help rid the state of its reputation for political corruption: Require lie-detector tests for candidates and officeholders.
+TRENTON, N.J. - A political consultant proposed a last-ditch effort to lawmakers Monday to help rid the state of its reputation for political corruption: Require lie-detector tests for